Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Summary and Discussion

-Correlations between mass ratio and eccentricity have been observed in binary star systems by \cite{Halbwachs2002}, who found that stellar binaries with near equal mass ratios also tend to have lower eccentricities, while more eccentric binaries have lower mass ratios.
+Nevertheless, correlations between mass ratio and eccentricity have been observed in binary star systems by \cite{Halbwachs2002}, who found that stellar binaries with near equal mass ratios also tend to have lower eccentricities, while more eccentric binaries have lower mass ratios.
 Similarly, \cite{Moe2017} found that low eccentricities were associated with an excess of ``twins", or high mass ratios, in their sample of stellar binaries with small separations ($a_b \lesssim 0.4$ AU).
 The above observed population statistic mirrors the preferential accretion behaviour of binaries we have found in this work, though more studies with larger sample sizes are needed to robustly draw a connection with CBD accretion.

 We note that the timescales presented in Figure \ref{fig:timescale_to_equalizing} assume that binaries keep a constant eccentricity as their mass ratios grow from their initial value $q_{b,0}$ towards 1.
 However, recent simulations of binaries with equal mass ratios have suggested that interaction with the CBD drives the binary eccentricity to a critical, steady state value near $e_{\rm crit} \sim 0.4$ \citep{Cuadra2009, Munoz2020, Zrake2021, DorazioDuffell2021}.
 For smaller mass ratios, \cite{Roedig2011} found that at $q_{\rm b} = 1/3$, the critical eccentricity of the binary is higher, between $0.6-0.8$.
 This hints at the possibility that the steady state eccentricity of binaries in CBDs is a function of mass ratio, and that both eccentricity and mass ratio could evolve as the binary accretes.
 If the eccentricity evolution is faster than the change in mass ratio, the \textit{mass ratio growth timescales could vary over time as mass ratios and eccentricities change} as a result of CBD accretion and eccentricity saturation.
-If the timescales of eccentricity saturation and the relationship between steady state eccentricity and mass ratio are investigated further, mass ratio growth timescales for binaries can be obtained even more accurately by interpolating our preferential accretion models as shown in Figure \ref{fig:interp_lambda}.
+If the timescales of eccentricity saturation and the relationship between steady state eccentricity and mass ratio are investigated further, mass ratio growth timescales for binaries can be obtained even more accurately by interpolating our preferential accretion models as shown in Figure \ref{fig:interp_lambda}, though further simulations would be helpful to better understand the effect of disk scale height and viscosity treatment on these results.